nasula/golfcal2/docs/api/weather/README.md

 ## Overview

-GolfCal2 integrates with two primary weather service providers to ensure reliable weather data across different regions.
-Each provider is selected based on geographic location and availability.
+GolfCal2 implements a strategy pattern for weather services, integrating with two primary providers to ensure reliable weather data across different regions.
+Each strategy is selected based on geographic location and availability.

-## Service Selection
+## Strategy Selection

-The system uses the following logic to select a weather service:
+The system uses the following logic to select a weather strategy:

 1. Nordic and Baltic Regions:
    - Nordic (55°N-71°N, 4°E-32°E):